Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Methodology

-However, due to the conflict between the optimization between $\mathcal{L}^i$ and $\mathcal{L}^d$, there exists a trade-off between the performance of impersonation and dodging performance leading to subpar performance (See \cref{sec:tradeoff_study}).
-If we alliviete the trade-off, we can achieve a better dodging performance while maintaining the impersonation performance.
+However, due to the conflict between the optimization between $\mathcal{L}^i$ and $\mathcal{L}^d$, there exists a trade-off between the performance of impersonation and dodging performance, leading to subpar performance (See Section \ref{sec:analytical_study}).
+Suppose we can mitigate the trade-off, we will achieve a better dodging performance while maintaining the impersonation performance.